 - Anticipate valued contributions of our differences while acknowledging our biases

 - Foster cultures for “best selves” to flourish

 - Ask yourself…what specific actions can I take to foster inclusive leadership?

-Perhaps most of all, always be mindful of diversity, equity, inclusion and its relationship to leadership … after all, it matters.
+Perhaps most of all, always are mindful of diversity, equity, inclusion, and its relationship to leadership … after all, it matters.